lorisleiva/blog-2019-vuepress/articles/20200510 Why I wrote Laravel Actions/index.md

 So, how can we reach a more intuitive structure (closer to our domain) whilst carrying on using our beloved Laravel framework and all the amazing features that comes with it?

 ## A beautiful compromise
-If you’ve spend a bit of time developing a frontend using VueJS, you might be familiar with Single-File Components.
+If you’ve spent a bit of time developing a frontend using VueJS, you might be familiar with Single-File Components.
 They are simple `.vue` files that wraps all you need to design a piece of UI.
 That is the HTML, the CSS and the JavaScript (or any modern alternatives of these languages).

 That organisation system makes total sense to me.
 If later on I need to adjust the design and/or the behaviour of a dropdown menu, it’s all in one place.
 Furthermore, components can be re-used within components so you can elegantly abstract common logic.